 Although it is not directly included in our dashboard, this is an important COO KPI to track for effective workforce analytics.
 The employee turnover rate aims to monitor the percentage of employees that leave the company in a given period.
 By tracking this metric, operating officers can understand if the company’s retention efforts are successful and if employees are satisfied.
 If you see a high turnover rate you should look deeper into the root causes and find any potentially problematic areas that might be causing your employees to leave the company.

 The supply chain is becoming a more and more data-driven area of logistics where companies and COOs need to think about optimizing the chain and inventory management processes.
 One of our examples of COO reports is created with the most critical supply chain KPIs in mind in order to help you achieve your goals.

 The dashboard starts with the inventory to sales ratio and evaluates the overstock.
 It's an important indicator to monitor since it will show you how well you deal with unexpected events.
 In essence, it measures the available inventory for sales in comparison to the actual quantity sold.

 The turnover on the right part of the dashboard is shown in a 5-year timeframe to see the development over a longer period.
 It measures the number of times the inventory was sold (in this case, during a year) and it is advisable to compare these numbers with the industry average and try to achieve a higher rate.

 Chief operating officers need the right information at the right time.
-We have shown the importance of modern software and tools through our examples that any COO can use to create their own operational success.
+We have shown the importance of modern software and tools through our dashboard and KPI examples that any COO can use to create their own operational success.